 To promote the Canberra tourism industry, to work collaboratively as a peak body for the industry and provide a forum for marketing, information sharing, discussing issues and networking.

 NCAA offer a range of industry programs to support business development and facilitate the sustainable growth of tourism businesses across the Canberra Region.

 We are proud of our NCAA Members and the work they do to provide great experiences for visitors to the Canberra Region.
 Find out who is a part of our NCAA family.

 Our Executive Team

 The NCAA executive board represents a range of sectors across Canberra Region’s tourism industry.
 With diverse backgrounds, our board members are equipped to provide expert guidance to NCAA and the tourism industry.

-Debra manages the National Capital Attractions Association, including the Quality Tourism Framework, which includes the coordination of the Canberra Region Tourism Awards program and events, Quality Tourism Accreditation and Star Ratings.
+Debra manages the National Capital Attractions Association and Canberra Region Tourism Industry Council, which includes the coordination of the Canberra Region Tourism Awards program and events, Quality Tourism Accreditation and Star Ratings.
 She has an extensive background in leading and inspiring tourism services in the Canberra Region.
 With over 20 years in experience, Debra brings a multifaceted understanding of high-quality tourism experiences from her various roles with major Canberra tourism attractions, including the Australian Institute of Sport (AIS), Questacon and the Australian National Botanic Gardens.
 Debra has thrived on working on exciting events such as Enlighten and the G20 Summit, through to successful delivery of numerous successful Canberra Region Tourism Awards Galas.
 Debra is a board member of the National Capital Attractions Association and holds a Post- Graduate Degree in Business Management from the University of Canberra.
 Debra is passionate about high quality tourism and educational experiences as a way to increase and sustain tourism in the Canberra Region.

 Become a member